username7150/Demo-repo/README.md

 # Demo-repo
-this is a discription of a demo repo
+this is a discription of a demo repo.